oluwabusola-may/Staple-Food-Cost-Signals-for-FMCG-Planning/README.md

 - `Text.From()` wrapping required for numeric fields in M code concatenation, a recurring fix across pipeline steps
 - Relationship direction in the Data Model must be checked against data type alignment before building, a type mismatch on Dim_Date silently reversed a relationship
 - NBS data is national-level aggregate, not state-by-state — regional analysis uses six geopolitical zones, not states
 - Caught and corrected a YoY calculation error mid-build that briefly produced a nonsensical -182% — the mistake was comparing two already-calculated percentages instead of raw prices.
-Full writeup in `/documentation/cleaning_summary.md`
+Full writeup in `Cleaning_Summary.csv`

 ## Repo Contents